Skip to main content

 The Action Plan (MAP – Mutual Action Plan) is a shared project timeline inside your Deal Room.
 It helps you and your buyer stay aligned on milestones, responsibilities, and next steps throughout the evaluation, onboarding, or implementation process.

-Why use an Action Plan?
+Why use a Mutual Action Plan?

-The Action Plan helps you:
+A Mutual Action Plan helps you:

 • Create a structured path from evaluation to go-live